November 28, 2017

 I think we have all seen Bad Scrum and misuse of the Scrum Framework.
 Sometimes Scrum started out good with a solid understanding of Scrum, good leadership, an effective Scrum Master, an engaged and empowered Product Owner and a hopeful and open-minded Dev Team.

 Teams were told to self-organize and then assigned work, or given fixed scope and fixed timeline commitments.
 Project managers were anointed Scrum Masters, skipped the training and then allowed to do what they thought was best.

 The situation has gotten so bad that people are getting hurt by it.
 Some new terminology had to be introduced to describe it.
-Ron Jeffires, one of the original 17 signatories to the Agile Manifesto coined the term Dark Scrum.
+Ron Jeffries, one of the original 17 signatories to the Agile Manifesto, coined the term Dark Scrum in this popular post.

 My heart goes out to all parties involved in Bad Scrum.
 When Scrum is bad, no one is happy or seeing the benefits of Agile and the Scrum Framework that they have hoped for.

 It doesn’t work everywhere, but it does serve as a great tool for making the organizational problems (like those noted above) visible so that people with courage can address those impediments.
 I truly believe that Agile and Scrum remain the best way to organize and deliver results.

 The situation reminds me of signs I’ve seen over the years “We Buy Ugly Houses”.
 It seems that no matter what shape the house is in, someone is willing to buy it.
 It is that sense of optimism that attracts me.